hahahumble/speechgpt/README.md

 You can utilize this app to improve your language speaking skills or simply have fun chatting with ChatGPT.

 ## Features
-- 📖 **Open source and free**: Anyone can use, modify it without cost
+- 📖 **Open source and free**: Anyone can use, modify it without cost.
-- 🔒 **Privacy First**: All data is stored locally
+- 🔒 **Privacy First**: All data is stored locally.
-- 📱 **Mobile friendly**: Designed to be accessible and usable on mobile devices
+- 📱 **Mobile friendly**: Designed to be accessible and usable on mobile devices.
-- 📚 **Support for multiple languages**: Supports over 100 languages
+- 📚 **Support for multiple languages**: Supports over 100 languages.
-- 🎙 **Speech Recognition**: Includes both built-in speech recognition and integration with Azure Speech Services
+- 🎙 **Speech Recognition**: Includes both built-in speech recognition and integration with Azure Speech Services.
-- 🔊 **Speech Synthesis**: Includes built-in speech synthesis, as well as integration with Amazon Polly and Azure Speech Services
+- 🔊 **Speech Synthesis**: Includes built-in speech synthesis, as well as integration with Amazon Polly and Azure Speech Services.

 ## Screenshots
 <table>